netsharecmu/NetShare/README.md

     "default": "pcap.json"
 }
 ```

+After generation, you will be redirected to a dashboard where a side-to-side visual comparison between real and synthetic data will be shown.

 Notice that we provide a bunch of [default configurations](netshare/configs/default) for different datasets/training mechanisms.
 In most cases you only need to write a few lines of configs.